 4. Integrity

 Supervisors must act with integrity, honesty, and transparency in all their interactions with internal coaches.
-This involves being consistent in their actions, adhering to the agreed-upon ethical guidelines, and avoiding any behaviour that might undermine the coaching relationship.
+This involves consistency in their actions, adhering to the agreed-upon ethical guidelines, and avoiding any behaviour that might undermine the coaching relationship.

 5. Respect

-Supervisors should respect the autonomy, dignity, and diversity of internal coaches, acknowledging their individual perspectives and experiences.
+Supervisors should respect internal coaches’ autonomy, dignity, and diversity, acknowledging their perspectives and experiences.
 This respect extends to creating a non-judgmental and supportive environment for coaches to grow and develop.

 6. Accountability

-Supervisors should promote a culture of accountability, where both they and the internal coaches take responsibility for their actions and decisions.
-This includes monitoring progress, providing constructive feedback, and addressing any ethical concerns that may arise.
+Supervisors should promote a culture of accountability, where they and the internal coaches take responsibility for their actions and decisions.
+This includes monitoring progress and providing constructive feedback, which could be sought via a 360 feedback campaign.
+Additionally, they need to address ethical concerns.

 7. Ethical Framework